An Amazing Discovery

 The Hecate Strait reefs are by far the largest living glass sponge reefs.
 In total they cover hundreds of square kilometers of seafloor and in some places reach the height of an eight-story building.
 4 These “living dinosaurs” are built by three species: the finger goblet sponge (Heterochone calyx), the cloud sponge (Aphrocallistes vastus), and the fragile and cloud like Farrea occa 2 with translucent tissues about one millimeter thick.

 In 2001, nine more glass sponge reefs were discovered in the Strait of Georgia and Howe Sound, right on Vancouver’s doorstep!
 These reefs are much smaller than the Hecate Strait reefs; each reef covers no more than a few square kilometers.
 Another fourteen small reefs were discovered more recently in Howe Sound and in 2015 a large reef was discovered in Chatham Sound, near Prince Rupert.
+In 2018, two small reefs were discovered in the Broughton Archipelago.
+Sadly, one of these reefs had been smothered by waste from an open net-pen fish farm and was dead.

 Glass sponge reefs in different areas vary in the species of glass sponges, size and shape, and also host different species of marine animals that live in the reefs and depend on them for food and protection.
 Most of the known sponge reefs have not even been explored yet.
 The reefs that remain to be examined will have many surprising lessons for biologists and other scientists, maybe even a new species.